Skip to main content

 The outcome field is the numeric outcome ID (matches market.outcomeId on a fetched market).
 The amount is a decimal string - the SDK strips trailing zeros to match Hyperliquid’s wire format.

-mergeOutcome is the inverse of split - burn X Yes + X No of one outcome and mint X USDH.
+mergeOutcome is the inverse of split - burn X Yes + X No of one outcome and mint X USDC.
 Use it to recover collateral from a paired position.

 Pass amount: null to merge the maximum available - the protocol will burn min(yes_balance, no_balance) shares automatically:

-mergeQuestion burns X Yes shares from every outcome of a question (named outcomes plus the fallback) and mints X USDH.
-Useful when you hold the full bundle and want to redeem before settlement - the bundle is already worth exactly 1 USDH by the bundle equivalence.
+mergeQuestion burns X Yes shares from every outcome of a question (named outcomes plus the fallback) and mints X USDC.
+Useful when you hold the full bundle and want to redeem before settlement - the bundle is already worth exactly 1 USDC by the bundle equivalence.

 Like mergeOutcome, amount: null redeems the maximum - min(yes_balance) across every outcome of the question: